Costs & Financial Aid

 ||Certificate & Master's Degree

 *Confirmation deposit is applied to the first quarter's tuition.

 This competitive program provides state funds to reimburse school districts for the cost of hiring substitute teachers, allowing for the release of interns to participate in an administrator internship, such as the Danforth internship program.
-Potential interns must apply for funding; visit the Association of Washington School Principals website for more information.
+Potential interns must apply for funding; visit the Association of Washington School Principals internship grant page for more information.

 Graduate Student Funding

 The Graduate School’s Office of Fellowships & Awards is a resource for students seeking information about fellowships, awards and assistantships.
 The Graduate Funding Information Service assists UW graduate students in their search for funding opportunities for graduate school-related expenses.
 GFIS representatives host workshops, post funding announcements and meet one-on-one with students.

 More information about educational funding can be found on the UW College of Education financial aid page.
 Because Danforth is a fee-based program, students many not be eligible for all funding opportunities listed.